Therapy for Business Owners & Entrepreneurs

 Research Snapshot

 Entrepreneurship is high-reward and high-pressure.
-A UC Berkeley IRB–approved study led by Dr. Michael Freeman found entrepreneurs reported higher lifetime rates of certain mental health conditions than non-entrepreneurs.
+A study led by Dr. Michael Freeman and colleagues found that entrepreneurs reported higher lifetime rates of certain mental health conditions than non-entrepreneurs.
 [1]

 72%